sergeylunev/dot-files/README.md

     ln -s ~/PATH_TO_DOTIFILED/vim ~/.vim
     ln -s ~/PATH_TO_DOTIFILED/vimrc ~/.vimrc

-## sf-cache
+## Some usefull scripts
-Little script which helps with Symfony primissions.
-To install system wild just lynk it to user bin directory
+You can find them in `bin` directory.
+To use system wild just create symbolik link for `bin` directory in your home folder:

-    ln -s ~/PATH_TO_DOTIFILED/sf-cache /usr/local/bin/
+    ln -s ~/PATH_TO_DOTIFILED/bin ~

-Then make it executable

-    chmod +x /usr/local/bin/sf-cache

 ## The end
 End yes, its all for now.